jessr92/Curriculum-vitae/jessica-reid-cv.md

 marketplaces) data pipeline focused on the publication and management of relationships that power many Amazon retail experience features.
 I also directly mentor intern and permanent software developers.

-Technologies involved include AWS services such as EMR, DynamoDB, RDS, SQS, SNS with implementation written in Java (including migrations from 8 to 11 to 17) with Typescript for infrastructure management.
+Technologies involved include AWS services such as EMR, DynamoDB, RDS, SQS, SNS with implementation primarily written in Java (including migrations from 8 to 11 to 17) with Typescript for infrastructure management and some systems leveraging Python for scripting and using Node.JS/React for front-end.
 All services have CI/CD with team-level ownership of all operational responsibilities.

 I am also point of contact for client and sibling teams globally to assist their efforts in solving critical and time-sensitive business problems.
 I also assist with their design and integration to core infrastructure with a focus